NiFangBaAGe/FBCNN/README.md

 python main.py

 ## Model Selection
-You can config it in main.py. \n
+You can config it in main.py.

-bcnn_cfg: 0: base model,  1: fast bcnn,  2: bcnn.   attention_module: se_block: 'se_block',  None: None. \n
+bcnn_cfg: 0: base model,  1: fast bcnn,  2: bcnn.   attention_module: se_block: 'se_block',  None: None.

 They have been implemented in the load_model.py.

 # Evaluate
-python tsne.py \n
+python tsne.py

-python heatmap.py \n
+python heatmap.py

-python conv_visualization.py \n
+python conv_visualization.py

 You need to specify the name of your trained model.